Meisho Tabaru: 2025: four-year old season

-The horse was entered in to the Nikkei Shinshun Hai as previously announced.
-The horse had been a front-runner since his Mainichi Hai, largely due to his temperament issues.
-After taking the lead early on the horse sped up and covered the first 1,000 meters in 57.7 seconds.
-However, much like in the Satsuki Shō, the horse lost momentum and lost the lead at the final 400 meter mark.
-As a result, while the race finished with a relatively fast time of 2 minutes 9 seconds, he finished 11th, with a 2.1 second gap behind the winner Lord del Rey.
-Following the race, the horse was sent to pasture to recuperate, and it was announced that his next race would either be the Ōsaka Hai or the Dubai Turf.
-On March 6, it was officially announced that the horse would be entered in to the Dubai Turf, with Yutaka Take as his new jockey.
+Following his Arima Kinen withdrawal, Meisho Tabaru was instead entered into the Nikkei Shinshun Hai.
+After taking the lead early on, he sped up and covered the first 1,000 meters in 57.7 seconds.
+However, much like at the Satsuki Shō, he then lost momentum and fell back on the final straight to finish 11th, 2.1 seconds behind the winner Lord del Rey.
+Following the race, the horse was sent to pasture to recuperate.

-On April 5, the horse was ran the Dubai Turf.
-In that race, while he did not have the best start, the horse managed to take the lead.
-The horse held on to the lead until the final stretch, before Romantic Warrior overtook him at the last 300 meter point and finished fifth.
+His next race would be the Dubai Turf on April 5, with Yutaka Take as his new jockey.
+In that race, he overcame a poor start to lead until the final stretch, where he was overtaken by Romantic Warrior and ultimately finished fifth.

-On June 15, after returning to Japan, the horse was entered in to the Takarazuka Kinen with Take once again riding the horse.
-After taking the lead at the start, the horse lead the pack, running the first 1,000 meters of the race in 59.1 seconds.
-At the fourth corner Bellagio Opera contested the lead, but once they entered the final stretch, Meisho Tabaru gained more distance against the rest of the pack, winning his first Grade I race with a three lengths lead.
+On June 15, after returning to Japan, the horse was entered into the Takarazuka Kinen, with Take once again as his jockey.
+After taking the lead at the start, Meisho Tabaru ran the first 1,000 meters in 59.1 seconds.
+Fending off a challenge from Bellagio Opera on the final corner, Meisho Tabaru would go on to win the race by three lengths.
 This marked a father-son victory for the horse, as his sire, Gold Ship, won the same race in 2013 and 2014.
-This also marked Yutaka Take's fifth victory for the race, the most wins by a jockey for this race, with his last being with Deep Impact in 2006.
-This was the first Grade I victory for trainer Mamoru Ishibashi also, and this race was the first time since Eishin Deputy in 2008 for a front-runner to win the Takarazuka Kinen.
+This also marked Yutaka Take's fifth victory in the race, the most by any jockey, and his first since Deep Impact in 2006; the first win for a front-runner in the race since Eishin Deputy in 2008; and the first Grade I victory for trainer Mamoru Ishibashi.

-Following the victory at Takarazuka, the horse was sent out to pasture.
-It was later announced that Meisho Tabaru's next race will be the Autumn Tenno Sho where he would later finish by a nose at sixth.
+After another rest period, Meisho Tabaru was entered into the Autumn Tenno Sho on November 2, where he once again led for most of the race only to run out of stamina and finish sixth.
+His final race of the year was the Arina Kinen, where he overtook Mystery Way at the beginning of the backstretch, but again burned out in the final stretch and finished thirteenth, 1.1 seconds behind winner Museum Mile.